DevFestVienna/devfest-at-site/cod.md

 isStaticPost: true
 ---

 DevFest Vienna is dedicated to being open to everyone and making the conference a safe place for all.
 We do not discriminate based on ethnic background, religion, gender, sexuality, body shape, or disability.
-We do not tolerate harassment based on discrimination.
+We do not tolerate any harassment.

 We insist that all participants and attendees adhere to a civil demeanor at all times.
 This includes refraining from inappropriate language, comments and behaviour.
 This includes, but is not limited to: sexually oriented language and images, unwanted attention, threatening behaviour, physical assault, theft.